America Sings: History

-Death of Deborah Gail Stone
+Incident

-On July 8, 1974, nine days after the attraction opened, an 18-year-old hostess, named Deborah Gail Stone, was accidentally crushed to death between two walls of the building between 10:35 p.m. and 10:40 p.m.
-A narrow channel between a stationary wall and a rotating wall was open and Stone either fell, stepped backwards, or tried to jump from one stage to the other as the rotating wall began to move (it moved every 2 to 4 minutes, which was how long each act was).
+On July 8, 1974, nine days after the attraction opened, an 18-year-old hostess named Deborah Gail Stone was accidentally crushed to death between two walls of the building at 10:37 p.m.
+A narrow channel that provided the show's movement between an inside stage stationary wall and the rotating wall was open and Stone either fell, stepped backwards, or attempted to jump from one stage to the other as the rotating wall began to move (it moved every 2 to 4 minutes, which was how long each act was).
 Her death was pronounced at 11:00 p.m., when the carousel was being reset for a new cycle.
 One of the audience members heard Stone's screams and notified park staff.
 Others thought it was a part of the show.
-By the time the audience member and the staff got to her, Stone had already died from her injuries.
+By the time the audience member and the staff got to her, she had already died from her injuries.
 Stone's parents sued Disneyland for the death of their daughter, which resulted in a small settlement.

-Following Stone's death, the attraction was abruptly closed down, remaining closed while Disney installed safety lights and had the area where the incident occurred cleaned.
+Following Stone's death, the attraction was closed down, remaining closed while Disney installed warning lights and had the area where the incident occurred cleaned.
 Later, the walls in the theater were remodeled so that they would break away in case a similar accident happened.
-The attraction reopened on July 11, three days after the incident.
+The attraction reopened three days after the incident.